jammsen/docker-palworld-dedicated-server/README.md

 ## Backup Manager

+> [!WARNING]
+> If RCON is disabled, the backup manager won't do saves via RCON before creating a backup.
+> This means that the backup will be created from the last auto-save of the server.
+> This can lead to data-loss and/or savegame corruption.
+>
+> **Recommendation:** Please make sure that RCON is enabled before using the backup manager.

 Usage: `docker exec palworld-dedicated-server backup [command] [arguments]`

 | Command | Argument           | Required/Optional | Default Value                     | Values           | Description                                                                                                                                                                          |